Anti-Aging SkinCare Routine

 More skincare tips

 Of course, there are other things you can do for healthier, firmer looking skin.
 Moisturizers, exfoliants, and anti-aging serums can only do so much.
-Part of the aging look of the face is due to a decrease in collagen, loss of facial fat and facial muscle tone.

 I'm a strong advocate of face massage and facial exercises.
 I spend no more than 30 minutes (totally) per week massaging and exercising my face and neck.
 You can see my before and after pictures here.